-- 1. Use Hudson's program ms to simulate trees under three different scenarios: - (a) The standard case of a panmictic population of constant size - (b) An exponentially growing population - (c) A population that consists of two subpopulations with migration.
+- 1. Use the R package scrm to simulate trees under three different scenarios: - (a) The standard case of a panmictic population of constant size - (b) An exponentially growing population - (c) A population that consists of two subpopulations with migration.

 Visualize the genealogies.
 For which growth rates and migration rates do the trees begin to look different than the standard coalescent?